GA-map® includes

 Dysbiosis Index

-Validated dysbiosis indicator
+Validated gut microbiota dysbiosis indicator

-CE-IVD marked
+CE-IVD approved

 Meets high safety, health, and environmental requirements